-A properly functioning limit switch should turn off the gas valve when the return is blocked (time depends on how well the return air is blocked).
-The circulating air and combustion blowers should continue to run when the limit switch opens.
+NOTE: A properly functioning limit switch should turn off the gas valve when the return is blocked (time depends on how well the return air is blocked).
+When the limit switch opens, the inducer blower should run for 30 seconds and the circulating air blower will run continuously

-- 1. Check the blower door for secure mounting and that there is power to the furnace. - 2.
+- 1. Check the blower door and verify that it is securely mounted in place and that there is power to the furnace. - 2.
 Block the return airflow to the furnace by installing a close-off plate in place of or upstream of the filter(s). - 3.
 Set the thermostat above room temperature and observe the Operating Sequence. - 4.
 Remove the close-off immediately after the limit switch opens.
-If the furnace continues to operate with no return air, set the thermostat below room temperature, shut off the power to the furnace, and replace the limit switch.
+If the furnace continues to operate with no return air, set the thermostat to a temperature below room temperature, shut off the power to the furnace, and replace the limit switch.